 1) How Self Storage Can Help While You Are Abroad

 You can only take so much stuff on a plane, so what about the rest of your belongings?
 Stashing possessions with parents or friends may seem like an easy option, but you don’t want to get an international call saying that unless you come and move them out they’ll be dumped on the street!
-Self storage is a great solution for storing all manner of items, units are available in a wide range of sizes and climate-controlled ones are also available for delicate items.
+Self storage is a great solution for storing all manner of items, units are available in a wide range of sizes, for instance the garage-sized 10×20, and climate-controlled ones are also available for delicate items.
 It is much cheaper than letting your belongings take up residential space — so you can choose to stop renting your apartment while you are away.
 You might be able to get a discount on self storage if you say you will need it for a minimum length of time, which saves you even more money.

 2) ‘Mothball’ Your Car